| Title: | Likelihood-Free Parameter Estimation using Neural Networks |

 Additional keyword arguments from the Julia function |

-The resulting string is intended to be used in the function train
+The resulting string is intended to be used in the function train, but can also be converted to a callable function using juliaEval.

 k |